The Ultimate List of Webinar Statistics for 2023

-Giving people the chance to ask their questions, get them answered, and resolve any objections can help with long-term customer retention.
+Giving people a chance to ask, answer, and resolve objections can help with long-term customer retention.

-In addition, it also provides hosts with an opportunity to further clarify some of the crucial talking points.
+In addition, it also provides hosts with an opportunity to clarify some of the crucial talking points further.

-BigMarker reports that around 92% of people find a Q&A session to be beneficial.
+BigMarker reports that around 92% of people find a Q&A session beneficial.

-18. As little as 15% of people that attend a webinar register 15 days or more before the event takes place.
+18. As little as 15% of people attending a webinar register 15 days or more before the event occurs.

 Some people like to plan and get their schedules in order before attending an event.

-This is important to consider when hosting a webinar, as it’s equally important to have your marketing in place well ahead of time.
+This is important to consider when hosting a webinar, as having your marketing in place well ahead of time is equally important.

 19. It was found that the optimal length of our webinar registration form is between five and six pages.